andrewdisley/realchange-cms/hugo/content/_index.md

 title: Welcome to
 header:
   classes: home-header
-  hero: <span>Help make</span> a Real Change in **Rochdale**
+  hero: '<span>Real Change Rochdale:</span> Change for Real'
 whatis:
   body: >-
-    **Real Change pays for practical items individuals need to build independent lives away from the streets.**
+    **Real Change pays for practical items individuals need to build lives away from the streets.**

-    If everyone who lives, works or visits Rochdale donates, together we can make a Real Change to homelessness!
+    Together we **can** make a difference, so donate now to help tackle homelessness in our community.
   button:
     text: Donate and make a real change
     url: 'https://www.justgiving.com/campaign/realchangerochdale'